Liquid369/blank/doc/init.md

 ### CentOS

-Copy flsd.init to /etc/init.d/flsd.
-Test by running `service flsd start`.
+Copy dogecashd.init to /etc/init.d/dogecashd.
+Test by running `service dogecashd start`.

-Using this script, you can adjust the path and flags to the flsd program by setting the FLSD and FLAGS environment variables in the file /etc/sysconfig/flsd.
+Using this script, you can adjust the path and flags to the dogecashd program by setting the DOGECD and FLAGS environment variables in the file /etc/sysconfig/dogecashd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS

-Copy org.fls.flsd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.fls.flsd.plist`.
+Copy org.dogecash.dogecashd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.dogecash.dogecashd.plist`.

-This Launch Agent will cause flsd to start whenever the user logs in.
+This Launch Agent will cause dogecashd to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run flsd as the current user.
+NOTE: This approach is intended for those wanting to run dogecashd as the current user.
-You will need to modify org.fls.flsd.plist if you intend to use it as a Launch Daemon with a dedicated fls user.
+You will need to modify org.dogecash.dogecashd.plist if you intend to use it as a Launch Daemon with a dedicated dogecash user.

 Auto-respawn
 -----------------------------------